Frequently Asked Questions

 Without exception, transportation is the greatest expense we incur.
-We realize that we are serving teenagers from multiple military bases.
+We realize that we are serving teenagers from multiple military bases in many different countries.
 We raise funds to pay for 80% or more of the chartered bus service and provide 75% of the actual cost of the camps, so the parents only incur a fraction in their camp fees.
 The workers raise funds or pay their own way to the events.
 But, we must raise funds to offset the transportation for youth coming from the military bases.
-Youth in England. parts of Italy and the Benelux are usually sponsored fully as their parents have the transportaiton expense (outside of our bus service.)
+Youth in England. parts of Italy and the Benelux are usually sponsored fully as their parents have the transportation expense (outside of our bus service.)
 For youth from Guam or Korea to fly to the camp in Japan, they are also fully sponsored.
 For each one-week summer camp, the transportation expense is generally between $15,000 to $25,000 depending on the number of participants and length of the event.

 We also provide financial aid “camperships” for families with need and a discounts for families with multiple youth attending.
 Typically, 15% to 20% of all the youth require a full campership.
 For our humanitarian projects, 100% of the transportation must be raised.

 These expenses are compounded as the currency exchange rates fluctuate.

-If I want to come on a short term mission trip or as an intern, what is the process?
+If I want to come on a short term trip or as an intern, what is the process?

 First, contact JG directors at the contact information listed, so that they can talk through your questions and discuss which event you’d best be suited for.